 - 5.5 Given that the period of voluntary sign-up will take place in part, over the Christmas period, it is proposed to write to all staff to seek voluntary agreement to the changes immediately following the Executive on 3rd December 2013.
 The purpose of this is to allow staff maximum time to consider the revised proposals and respond to the letter in order to mitigate the number of termination and re-engagement letters that may need to be issued in the New Year.
 No formal action will be taken in relation to the sign-up process, however, until such time as any relevant call-in period has passed. - 5.6 For clarity, no letters of termination and re-engagement will be issued before 6th January 2014 and all efforts will be made to ensure that voluntary sign-up is promoted across the workforce prior to this date.
-Should it be necessary to issue termination and re-engagement letters, then all efforts will be made to engage with the workforce during the 12 week notice period to try and achieve voluntary sign-up in order to mitigate the number of dismissals

-5.7 The decision in relation to proposed changes to staff terms and conditions will be made by the Employment Committee on 2nd December 2013.
+Should it be necessary to issue termination and re-engagement letters, then all efforts will be made to engage with the workforce during the 12 week notice period to try and achieve voluntary sign-up in order to mitigate the number of dismissals - 5.7 The decision in relation to proposed changes to staff terms and conditions will be made by the Employment Committee on 2nd December 2013.
 This will be followed by an Executive decision on the financial impact on the budget on 3rd December 2013.

-Finance Officer Clearance (type in initials).....ID.....
+Finance Officer Clearance (type in initials)ID

-Legal Officer Clearance (type in initials).....mj.....
+Legal Officer Clearance (type in initials)mj

-1 Mante.
+6 Marta

-CORPORATE DIRECTOR'S SIGNATURE (electronic).....
+CORPORATE DIRECTOR'S SIGNATURE (electronic)

+To confirm that the Financial and Legal Implications have been considered and the Executive Member has cleared the report.